 - ACCC self-assessment methodology, measures and evidence - Regulator Performance Framework - June 2015

-The ACCC’s self-assessments against the RPF and the reports by ORC International on the annual survey of regulated businesses are published below.
+The ACCC’s self-assessments against the RPF and the reports by ENGINE (previously known as ORC International) on the annual survey of regulated businesses are published below.

 - ACCC Regulator Performance Framework self-assessment report 2019-20

 - ACCC Regulator Performance Framework self-assessment report 2018-19

 - ACCC Regulator Performance Framework self-assessment report 2017-18

 - ACCC Regulator Performance Framework self-assessment report 2016-17

 - ACCC Regulator Performance Framework self-assessment report 2015-16